William Rees-Mogg: Early life

 William Rees-Mogg was born in 1928 in Bristol, England.
 He was the son of Edmund Fletcher Rees-Mogg (1889–1962) of Cholwell House in the parish of Cameley in Somerset, an Anglican, and his Irish American Catholic wife, Beatrice Warren, a daughter of Daniel Warren of New York.
 William Rees-Mogg was raised in the Roman Catholic faith.

 He was educated at Clifton College Preparatory School in Bristol and Charterhouse in Godalming, where he was Head of School.

 Not yet eighteen, Rees-Mogg went up to Balliol College, Oxford, as a Brackenbury Scholar to read history in January 1946 as a place had fallen temporarily vacant.
 By the end of the Trinity (summer) term, he had been elected to the library committee (the junior committee) of the Oxford Union Society and was due to be an officer of the Oxford University Conservative Association under Margaret Roberts (the future Prime Minister Margaret Thatcher), President for Michaelmas (autumn) Term 1946.

-However, having spent 5 months at Oxford he did not return in October as he was forced to give up his place to a disabled ex-serviceman.
+However, having spent two terms at Oxford he did not return in October.
+He later wrote that he had been forced to give up his place to a disabled ex-serviceman.
 From 1946 to 1948, beginning with an exceptionally bitter winter, he did his National Service in the Royal Air Force education department rising to the rank of sergeant.
 His duties included teaching illiterate recruits to read and write, and his reference from his commanding officer stated that he was competent to perform simple tasks under supervision.

 He returned to Oxford to complete his degree, and became President of Oxford University Conservative Association in Michaelmas Term 1950 and President of the Oxford Union in Trinity term, 1951.
 He graduated that term with a second-class degree.